Connexion Potton Project

 Yes, but your early participation is requested.

 I have more questions or concerns.
-Where can I find more information?
+Where can I find more information about the Connexion Potton project?

 Please do not call City Hall.
-If you have a written question, please email it to email@example.com/
+If you have a written question related only to the Connexion Potton project, please email it to firstname.lastname@example.org/

 If you want to talk to somebody, please call 450-292-0844 and leave a message.
 Someone will get back to you shortly.